bsabio/IS373_vibecoding/README_SITE.md

-AART Gallery — Neo‑Brutalist Swiss‑style demo
+A NeoBrutalism Gallery — Neo‑Brutalist Swiss‑style demo

 This is a small static gallery using images found in `research/references/`.